UW-GAC/QCpipeline/README.txt

 dbGaP files:
 3) make PLINK files
 > plink.py  --email user@uw.edu --filtered plink.config
-The unfiltered plink file will be made from the sample-level netCDF using only subj.plink samples.
+The unfiltered plink file will be made from the sample-level netCDF/GDS using only subj.plink samples.
-If "--filtered" argument is given, the script will ALSO create a filtered plink file from the subject-level netCDF.
+If "--filtered" argument is given, the script will ALSO create a filtered plink file from the subject-level netCDF/GDS.